ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 -----------------------------------

 Causal profiling requires "progress points" to track progress through the code in between samples.
-Progress points must be triggered deterministically via instrumentation.
+Progress points must be triggered in a deterministic manner via instrumentation.
 This can happen in three different ways:

 * `Omnitrace <https://github.com/ROCm/omnitrace>`_ can leverage the callbacks from